 This non-profit organization offers interactive learning with verified tutorials and certifications for free.
 The coding tutorials are supported by articles and videos.
 FreeCodeCamp will help you learn various aspects of coding, such as JavaScript, web design, machine learning, data visualization, and quality assurance, with the interactive portal helping you implement and practice different codes.

 Everything on this platform is free, and you can choose a learning schedule that works for you.
-You may need to use a different platform as your skills advance since some reviews indicate that FreeCodeCamp’s learning materials are better suited for beginners.
+You may need to use a different platform as your skills advance since some feedbacks indicate that FreeCodeCamp’s learning materials are better suited for beginners.

 3. Codewars